Creating widgets from a Generic API data source

 - To change the default value of the parameter, click the View

 Parameters icon, and click Save after you set the default

 When you change the default value for a parameter, you're changing the value everywhere the parameter is used in your workspace, except in expanded or pinned dashboards and widgets.
 If you don't set the value as the default value, the updated change applies only to the current session.
 However, if you set the value as the default, the current session value also uses that value.

-The predefined SYSTEM:username parameter returns the username of the user who is logged in.
+The predefined SYSTEM:accountId parameter returns the account ID of the user who is logged in.
 System parameters are read only and you cannot change the default value.